 Edinburgh Royal Mile

 At the top of the mile is the impressive Edinburgh Castle.
-One mile, exactly, at the bottom of the road is Holyrood Palace.
+One mile, exactly, at the bottom of the road, is Holyrood Palace.
 If you are on the clock, allow 2-3 hours for the castle visit and about 1 hour for Holyrood Palace.
 For free things to do in-between you can easily while away an hour on the mile.
 Surprisingly food and drink on the mile is the same price as everywhere else.
-Very unlike Paris where an esspresso on the Champs-Élysées is accompanied by an extravagant bill.
+Very unlike Paris where an espresso on the Champs-Élysées is accompanied by an extravagant bill.

 Top 5 free things to do in Edinburgh

 The Royal Botanical Gardens is often overlooked – but offers a haven of peace and a wealth of diverse flora.

 The Scottish Parliament where policies and politics are fiercely debated is at the bottom of the Royal Mile neighbouring Holyrood Palace and Dynamic Earth.

 The National Museum of Scotland is an inspired way to share time with loved ones.
 There’s interactive learning for little kids and plenty to learn and enjoy for everyone.

 St. Giles Cathedral contains a private chapel corner reserved for the queen.
 Keep a keen eye open when admiring the carpentry.
 Can you find the bagpiper?

 Most days you will hear the distinctive sound of bagpipers, on the mile and certainly at Princes Gardens as you come off the train.